ABayonSandoval/Alicia_Bayon_Vision/README.md

 # Alicia Bayon - Research Vision
 Research Vision
-# Research Vision — Alicia Bayón
+🔬 Research Vision — Alicia Bayón

-## Towards Next-Generation Solar-to-Hydrogen Production
+🌍 The Energy Challenge

+Renewable hydrogen at scale is limited not by materials alone, but by the lack of integrated, high-efficiency systems operating under realistic conditions.

+**High-temperature solar routes** offer a unique opportunity to overcome thermodynamic and kinetic barriers — if materials, devices and systems are co-designed.

 ---

-## Scientific Motivation
-The large-scale deployment of renewable hydrogen is currently limited by the efficiency, stability, and scalability of existing production technologies.
-In particular, **high-temperature solar-driven routes** offer a unique opportunity to overcome thermodynamic and kinetic limitations, yet remain far from technological maturity.

-My research vision is to establish **a new class of integrated solar-to-hydrogen platforms**, combining thermochemical and electrochemical approaches under extreme operating conditions.
+🧭 Core Vision

+My vision is to enable **high-efficiency solar-to-hydrogen energy conversion** through the development of **integrated high-temperature platforms**, where materials, electrochemical devices, and system operation are co-designed.

+Rather than optimising isolated components, my research targets **system-level performance**, explicitly addressing efficiency, stability, dynamic operation, and scalability under realistic conditions.
 ---

-## Core Vision
+🎯 From materials → to devices → to energy systems
-I aim to develop **efficient, stable, and scalable hydrogen production technologies** based on **ceria-driven redox cycles** and **high-temperature electrochemical systems**, moving beyond incremental materials optimisation towards **system-level breakthroughs**.
+I aim to develop **efficient, stable, and scalable hydrogen production technologies** based on **metal-oxide redox cycles** and **high-temperature electrochemical systems**, moving beyond incremental materials optimisation towards **system-level breakthroughs**.